-Standard Element Rating A Rating B Rating C E01 - Spelling correctly spells simple, common words spells simple common words: errors do not impede meaning spells simple common words: errors may impede meaning at times E01 - Spelling, grammar and punctuation correctly spells simple, common words, and uses basic grammar and punctuation with appropriate control. spells simple, common words, and uses basic grammar and punctuation with variable control. spells simple, common words, and uses basic grammar and punctuation with limited control.
-E02 - Language and register uses vocabulary and language features from a given range to clearly convey meaning to a given audience. uses given vocabulary and language features to convey meaning to a given audience. uses given vocabulary and language features to convey limited meaning to a given audience.
+Criterion elements Rating A Rating B Rating C E1 - Spelling correctly spells simple, common words spells simple common words: errors do not impede meaning spells simple common words: errors may impede meaning at times E2 - Grammar and punctuation controls basic grammar and punctuation controls basic grammar and punctuation: infrequent errors do not impede meaning uses basic grammar and punctuation: errors may impede meaning at times E3 - Language and register controls vocabulary and language features for clarity of expression according to type of audience. uses appropriate vocabulary and language features to convey meaning with awareness of audience: errors do not impede meaning. uses vocabulary and language features to convey meaning with awareness of audience: errors may impede meaning at times.